Pillbug23/cs361_fitness_log/README.md

 Overview
 This project is a full-stack fitness tracking application that allows users to monitor their calorie intake, exercise routines, water consumption, and weight changes over time.
 The application provides a comprehensive solution for users looking to manage and achieve their fitness goals effectively.

-Features
+# Features
-Calorie Tracking: Log daily calorie intake through food entries and track progress over time.
+Calorie Tracking: Log daily calorie intake through food entries and track progress over time.<br>
-Exercise Logging: Keep a detailed record of exercises performed and calories burned.
+Exercise Logging: Keep a detailed record of exercises performed and calories burned.<br>
-Water Intake Monitoring: Track daily water consumption to ensure adequate hydration.
+Water Intake Monitoring: Track daily water consumption to ensure adequate hydration.<br>
-Weight Tracking: Chart and visualize weight changes to monitor progress towards fitness goals.
+Weight Tracking: Chart and visualize weight changes to monitor progress towards fitness goals.<br>
-User Authentication: Secure user authentication using Auth0.
+User Authentication: Secure user authentication using Auth0.<br>
-Data Visualization: Integrated Google Charts to provide visual insights into calorie and weight trends.
+Data Visualization: Integrated Google Charts to provide visual insights into calorie and weight trends.<br>
-Microservices Architecture: The application is designed using microservices to ensure scalability and ease of maintenance.
+Microservices Architecture: The application is designed using microservices to ensure scalability and ease of maintenance.<br>

 Frontend: React, Bootstrap
 Backend: Node.js, Express